Searches for Connections between Dark Matter and High-Energy Neutrinos with IceCube: Analysis method

 The data and Monte Carlo (MC) events are binned in morphology, $m$; reconstructed energy, E; declination, $\delta$; and right ascension, ${\rm RA}$.
-We use twenty equal bins in $\log_{10}(E)$ between $\SI{60}\TeV$ and $\SI{10}\PeV$, ten bins in $\sin(\delta)$, twenty bins in ${\rm RA}$, and three bins in $m$ which correspond to tracks, cascades, and double cascades categories; see~\cite{Abbasi:2020jmh} for more details regarding the bin choice.
+We use twenty equal bins in $\log_{10}(E)$ between $\SI{60}\TeV$ and $\SI{10}\PeV$, ten bins in $\sin(\delta)$, twenty bins in ${\rm RA}$, and three bins in $m$ which correspond to tracks, cascades, and double cascades categories; see~\cite{Abbasi_2021} for more details regarding the bin choice.
 The likelihood is a function of the dark matter model parameters, $\vec\Theta$, and nuisance parameters, $\vec\eta$, that take into account detector and flux uncertainties.
-The likelihood is defined as the product of the likelihood over all the bins, where the likelihood of the $i$-th bin when observing $x_i$ events with an expectation $\mu_i(\vec\Theta,\vec\eta)$ and associated MC sample size uncertainty $\sigma_i(\vec\Theta,\vec\eta)$, both derived from simulation, is given by the function $\mathcal{L}_{\rm eff}$ defined in~\cite{Arguelles:2019tum}.
+The likelihood is defined as the product of the likelihood over all the bins, where the likelihood of the $i$-th bin when observing $x_i$ events with an expectation $\mu_i(\vec\Theta,\vec\eta)$ and associated MC sample size uncertainty $\sigma_i(\vec\Theta,\vec\eta)$, both derived from simulation, is given by the function $\mathcal{L}_{\rm Eff}$ defined in~\cite{Arg_elles_2019}.
 This likelihood function converges to a Poisson likelihood in the limit of infinite MC events and makes the likelihood shallower with increasing MC uncertainty.
 In symbols, the likelihood in the frequentist framework, or the unnormalized posterior density in the Bayesian framework, is given by

-where $\mu^t_i(\Theta,\eta)$ is the expected number of events in the morphology $m$-bin and $i$-th declination-RA-energy bin, $\sigma^t_i(\Theta,\eta)$ is the associated Monte Carlo uncertainty, $\Pi_s$ is the constraints (priors) on the nuisance parameters, and $n_m$ are the three morphological categories.
+where $\mu^m_i(\Theta,\eta)$ is the expected number of events in the morphology $m$-bin and $i$-th declination-RA-energy bin, $\sigma^m_i(\Theta,\eta)$ is the associated Monte Carlo uncertainty, $\Pi_s$ is the constraints (priors) on the nuisance parameters, and $n_m$ is the number of events per each of the three morphological categories, $m$.